 objective is the development and use of reliable mathematical models and algorithms to calculate properties of organic molecules, with the final goal to apply these algorithms

-Organic Chemistry of Natural Products, including Wood – Raymond C. Fort, Jr. works in this area.
+Organic Chemistry of Natural Products, including Wood – Dr. Raymond C. Fort, Jr. works in this area.